 Côte de Beaune

 Lafarge is renowned as one of the great traditionalists.
-Can be drunk in its youth or aged for ten years.
+Ready to drink.
+Limited stock.

 Côte de Nuits

-Juicy red fruit with the underlying firmness of the village, this is natural and unforced.
-Delicious!
-Drink from 2013.
+Juicy red fruit, this is natural and unforced.
+Drinking now.
 Limited stock.

 A rising star in (the) Nuits.
-Classic, structured burgundy for laying down.
+Classic, structured burgundy for drinking now or laying down further.
+Limited stock.

 Premier cru quality here from very old vines planted to the north of the village.
 Drink 2014 – 2020.
 Limited stock.